shabin5785/Golang_notes/Go_2.md

 -The bui lt-in len function retur ns the number of bytes (not runes) in a str ing, and the index operat ion s[i] retr ieves the i-t h byte of str ing s, where 0 ¥ i < len(s).

+-The **substring** operat ion s[i:j] yields a new str ing consisting of the bytes of the original str ing starting at index i and continuing up to, but not including, the byte at index j.
+The result contains j-i bytes.